Rulox/ebitmx/README.md

 Ebitmx is a super simple parser to help [render](https://doc.mapeditor.org/en/latest/reference/tmx-map-format/) TMX maps when using [Ebiten](https://github.com/hajimehoshi/ebiten) for your games.

-Right now is super limited to XML and CSV data structures in the TMX file, with support only for `orthogonal`, `right-down`, non `infinite` maps.

-Please do **not** use this library in a production environment, this is just done as an example/helper to people who want to use TMX maps with Ebiten.
-And it's being used in the creation of a game.
-However, feel free to open a ticket to request a feature or send a PR.
+Please do **not** use this library in a production environment, this is under heavy development and there will be breaking changes.

 This library parses a TMX file and returns a struct like the following, with the basic fields for you to render your map inside the `Draw()` function of the Ebiten main loop.